2025 Annual Conference

 SUGGESTED ACCOMODATION

 Like any metrotpolitan area, Detroit offers a wide array of choices when it comes to accomodation, from Airbnb and VRBO, to boutique and major chain hotels.
-A few that we recommend, primarily because of proximity to the Detroit Waldorf School, which is in the Indian Village neighborhood: Frederick Stearns House; Aleo Bed&Breakfast.
+A few that we recommend, primarily because of their proximity to the Detroit Waldorf School (in the Indian Village neighborhood) are: Frederick Stearns House; Aleo Bed&Breakfast.
+Indian Village is east of downtown Detroit.
+Further neighborhood and rental information is included on this website, for your consideration.
+Information on shared lodging and rides are available upon request.
+Please email programs@anthroposophy.org.

 MORE DETAIL